-New Orleans Public Works recommends that the details of how the program will work should be fully vetted before an ordinance is enacted.
+To avoid the New Orleans experience, the Projects Lead encourages the City of Providence to "get organized."
+She advises the mechanics of the program- how it will work- should be fully vetted before an ordinance is enacted.
 The roles and responsibilities of City leadership, department heads, program staff, stakeholders, advocates, and citizens should be agreed to by them before ordinance action.
-Creation of an 'out years strategy' was also recommended, forecasting how program staffing, resources, and funding will be decided and addressed over time.
+The Projects Lead also advised creation of an 'out years strategy' forecasting how program staffing, resources, and funding will be decided and addressed over time.